cldunlap73/SeqReg/README.md

 ### Tutorials:

-Tutorials are provided using google collab using the following links, they can also be found in the github:
+Tutorials are provided using google colab using the following links, they can also be found in the github:

 | [**1D Hydrophone Heat Flux Regression Tutorial**](https://colab.research.google.com/drive/1VP3pgARx654o4bxoc1lOXYkQSrIEco-I?usp=sharing) |